Backpackstudio/wpPlugAndPlay/README.md

 # wpPlugAndPlay
 Simplifies creation of WordPress plugins.
 An abstract class of WordPress Plug and Play plugin which simplifies creation of **singleton WordPress plugin instances**.
-Becomes vey handy if you have to create multiple plugins, as decreses amount of code neede to write and but also improves dramatically plugins performance by using the same base class for all inherited plugins.
+Becomes vey handy if you have to create multiple plugins, as decreses amount of code neede to write and also improves dramatically plugins performance by using the same base class for all inherited plugins.

 An example how easy is to create a new plugin by using **wpPlugAndPlay**: